Exoplanets: mystery about floating barium – astronomers discovered the heaviest element in the atmosphere of two exoplanets

 Astronomers led by Tomás Azevedo Silva from the University of Porto have now taken a closer look at two of these ultra-hot gas giants.
 Hot Jupiter, some 640 light-years away WASP-76b takes only 1.8 days to orbit its star.
 Earlier observations had already shown that its day side is up to 2,400 degrees hot, while the night side is still around 1,500 degrees.
 These temperature differences create strong winds that blow vaporized iron and other metals such as magnesium, cobalt, chromium or strontium to the night side, where they condense into droplets.

 The gas giant, around 850 light-years away WASP-121b is similarly hot and has an orbital period of 30.6 hours.
 Spectral data show that droplets of metals, but also of minerals such as perosvkite, forsterite and corundum, also form on its night side.
 These “liquid gems” also form clouds on the hot gas giant and rain down from the sky at night.
-In order to find out more about these two planetary exotics, Silva and his team examined them with the high-resolution ESPRESSO spectrograph on the Very Large Telescope of the European Southern Observatory in Chile.
+In order to find out more regarding these two planetary exotics, Silva and his team examined them with the high-resolution ESPRESSO spectrograph on the Very Large Telescope of the European Southern Observatory in Chile.

 element barium on both planets